 As a new parent, you’re in the adjustment phase.
 You’re now taking care of an infant that can’t communicate the way you're accustomed to.
 Without the verbal communication, it’s hard to understand what a baby needs.
+Let’s go over a few key ways to learn how to make a baby stop crying.

-In the meantime, when baby starts wailin', check these six potential reasons to help you soothe your baby as quickly as possible.
+In the meantime, when the baby starts wailin', check these six potential reasons to help you soothe your baby as quickly as possible.

 1. Is your baby hungry?